Wednesday, 25 May 2022

 Parklife

 At the time of writing, tickets for the Rolling Stones’ Hyde Park concert due to take place in June 2022 are selling for upwards of £200 each for regular economy class seats.
-But for those who want the full VIP treatment with everything that entails be prepared to shell out £1,000 or more.
+But for those who want the full VIP treatment with all that entails be prepared to shell out £1,000 or more.
 Absurd as it sounds that’s the kind of money you’ll pay to attend a full-scale rock concert by a major band today.
 But it wasn’t always the case.
 Back when musicians made their living from physical record sales live shows were simply another way of promoting their latest release and concerts were inexpensive or sometimes, even, free.
 From San Francisco to Stonehenge free concerts flourished in the late 60s / early 70s and London’s Hyde Park saw some of the greatest of them all.
 Oh, did I mention that the bands also played for free at these events?

 Blackhill Enterprises, the rock management company founded by Peter Jenner, Andrew King and members of Pink Floyd, staged around a dozen free concerts in Hyde Park between 1968-1971, averaging three a year.
 All but a few took place on the banks of the Serpentine Lake in a natural amphitheatre known as The Cockpit (actually a disused gravel pit dating back to the 17th century) and because the shows were free to all they required no fences and presented few problems with security.
 Later concerts were moved to a location close to Park Lane on the eastern edge of the park.